 If you came to this page directly, you might wish to read a page with an introduction to this section first.

-Bellapais, a corruption of Abbaye de la Paix stands on a hill south of Kyrenia and it enjoys a commanding view of the sea and of the range of mountains which divides the northern coast of Cyprus from the central plain where Nicosia is situated.
+Bellapais, a corruption of Abbaye de la Paix stands on a hill south of Kyrenia and it enjoys a commanding view over the sea and the range of mountains which divides the northern coast of Cyprus from the central plain where Nicosia is situated.
 The location was chosen because it was easy to defend.

 It should be observed that the Abbey is built on the spur or side of a hill, which on the north side of the buildings forms a cliff about 100 feet high.
 On the south side towards the hill an artificial moat or dry fosse was doubtless cut in such a way as to prevent any access to the Abbey except across a drawbridge.
 This dry fosse has subsequently been filled up, and only traces of it remain at its west end.

-From George Jeffery - A Description of the Historic Monuments of Cyprus - 1918.
+George Jeffery - A Description of the Historic Monuments of Cyprus - 1918.

 The Abbey was built over a long period of time, starting from 1198-1205 when Augustinian monks who fled Jerusalem settled in this spot.
 In 1206 the Abbey was consecrated and assigned to the Premonstratensian Order, which was founded by St. Norbert in 1120 when he obtained permission to found a monastery at Prémontré near Laon in northern France.
 The members of the Order were known as Reformed Augustinians as they followed the rule of St. Augustine.

 (left) Façade of the church; (right) gate leading to the cloister

 The Abbey was enlarged and embellished especially during the reigns of King Hugh III (1267-1284) and King Hugh IV (1324-1359).